msvalandro/WishlistApp/README.md

 # ✨ Wishlist APP

 **Wishlist APP** is an Android mobile application built using Kotlin and Jetpack Compose.
-This is a simple application to register wishlist items using MVVM (Mode View View Model) architecture to learn its concepts.
+This is a simple application to register wishlist items using [Android Room database](https://developer.android.com/jetpack/androidx/releases/room) to learn its concepts.

 This project is part of my learning journey in the course **The Complete Android 14 & Kotlin Development Masterclass** by [Tutorials.eu (Denis Panjuta)](https://tutorials.eu/).